 “In many grain growing regions there can be poor mobile phone reception, so growers in these regions need to be wary of relying on their phone as a means of communication in an emergency,” Mr White said.

 All workers should be briefed on the harvester fire plan before the operation commences, including aspects such as which UHF radio channel to use and phone numbers of key personnel.

-*Source: GRDC Reducing Harvester Fire Risk: The Back Pocket Guide
+- Reducing harvester fire risk: The Back Pocket Guide

 - South Australian Grain Harvesting Code of Conduct and Grassland Fire Danger Index